 Emotional labor is when I have to cope, again, with the distress I feel at having to clean myself in a dirty bathroom or cook my food in a dirty kitchen because my male roommate didn’t think it was important to clean up his messes.

 Emotional labor is having to start the 100th conversation with my male roommate about how I need my living space to be cleaner.
 Emotional labor is reminding my male roommate the next day that he agreed to clean up his mess but still hasn’t.
 Emotional labor is reassuring him that it’s okay, I’m not mad, I understand that he’s had a very busy stressful week.
-Emotional labor is not telling him that I’ve had a very busy stressful week, too, and his fucking mess made it even worse.
+Emotional labor is not telling him that I’ve had a very busy stressful week, too, and his mess made it even worse.

 Emotional labor is reassuring my partner over and over that yes, I love him, yes, I find him attractive, yes, I truly want to be with him, because he will not do the work of developing his self-esteem and relies on me to bandage those constantly-reopening wounds.
-Emotional labor is letting my partner know that I didn’t like what he did sexually last night, because he never asked me first if I wanted to do that.
+Emotional labor is letting my partner know that I didn’t like what he did during sex last night, because he never asked me first if I wanted to do that.
 Emotional labor is reassuring him that, no, it’s okay, I’m not mad, I just wanted him to know for next time, yes, of course I love him, no, this doesn’t mean I’m not attracted to him, I’m just not interested in that sort of sex.
-Emotional labor is not being able to rely on him to reassure me that it’s not my fault that I didn’t like the sex, because this conversation has turned into my reassuring him, again.
+Emotional labor is not being able to rely on him to reassure me that it’s not my fault that I didn’t like what happened, because this conversation has turned into my reassuring him, again.

 Emotional labor is when my friend messages me once every few weeks with multiple paragraphs about his life, which I listen to and empathize with.
-Afterwards, he thanks me for being “such a good listener.”
+Afterward, he thanks me for being “such a good listener.”
 He asks how my life has been, and I say, “Well, not bad, but school has been so stressful lately…” He says, “Oh, that sucks!
 Well, anyway, I’d better get to bed, but thanks again for listening!”

 Emotional labor was almost all of my male friends in high school IMing me to talk about how the girls all go for the assholes.